 - How did your performance match the initial objectives?

 - Were you able to consistently transition without creating any unwanted lift or drive?

 - Are you ready to perform the transitions without an assisted grip by the instructor?

 - What techniques did you feel comfortable with and what can you improve on during the next session?

-This skill even though it's high in difficulty will serve the most purpose for you, as it is the most used means of getting from your sit to you head down position.
-Make sure that you are comfortable at a range of different wind speeds when flying this transition and also flying with a coach alongside you to test your accuracy when performing this maneuver.
+This skill, while high in difficulty, will serve the most purpose for you in your Static progression.
+It is the best means of getting from your Sit to your Head Down position.
+Make sure that you are comfortable at a range of different wind speeds when flying this transition.